Ashoka: Construction of stupas and temples

 Stupa of Sanchi.
 The central stupa was built during the Mauryas, and enlarged during the Shungas, but the decorative gateway is dated to the later dynasty of the Satavahanas.

 Both Mahavamsa and Ashokavadana state that Ashoka constructed 84,000 stupas or viharas.
 According to the Mahavamsa, this activity took place during his fifth–seventh regnal years.

 The Ashokavadana states that Ashoka collected seven out of the eight relics of Gautama Buddha, and had their portions kept in 84,000 boxes made of gold, silver, cat's eye, and crystal.
 He ordered the construction of 84,000 stupas throughout the earth, in towns that had a population of 100,000 or more.
 He told Elder Yashas, a monk at the Kukkutarama monastery, that he wanted these stupas to be completed on the same day.
 Yashas stated that he would signal the completion time by eclipsing the sun with his hand.
 When he did so, the 84,000 stupas were completed at once.

-Illustration of the original Mahabodhi Temple temple built by Ashoka at Bodh Gaya.
-At the center, the Vajrasana, or "Enlightenment Throne of the Buddha", with its supporting columns, being the object of adoration.
-A Pillar of Ashoka topped by an elephant appears in the right corner.
-Bharhut relief, 1st century BCE.